LEGO999/BigBiGAN-TensorFlow2.0/README.md

 Conditional GAN will use the labels in the corresponding dataset to generate class-specific images.
 ### Channels und batch size:
 Change them to fit in your GPU according to your VRAM(>=6 GB recommended).
-## Known Issue
-Encoder may not work properly and and map generated images to the same latent vector.(Stochatic encoder may help)

 ## Conditional generation examples
 MNIST
 ![mnist](https://github.com/LEGO999/BIgBiGAN/blob/master/fig/mnist2.png)